Introduction

 Almansi-Hamel model

-The Almansi-Hamel elastic constitutive model.
+The Almansi-Hamel elastic solid constitutive model.

 Parameters